postmalloc/slowbug/README.md

 # slowbug
 <img src="./images/banner.jpg" width="400px">

-Slowbug is a VS Code extension for debugging your code by running it slowly, at your pace.
+Slowbug is a VS Code extension for debugging your code in slowmo!

 ## What?
 The idea is simple.
 Make it possible to see how the control